 Chukyo Racecourse outside of Nagoya reopened in March 2012, after nearly two years of renovation work.
 The turf course has been lengthened by over 100 meters and now measures 1,705.9 meters around with a 412.5-meter homestretch.
-The dirt course, formerly 1,417 meters around, now measures 1,530 meters with a 410.7-meter final homestretch, making it the longest dirt stretch in Western Japan.
-The 1,200-meter Takamatsunomiya Kinen (GI) is held on the turf track.
+The dirt course, now measures 1,530 meters with a 410.7-meter final homestretch, making it the longest dirt stretch in Western Japan.
+The 1,200-meter Takamatsunomiya Kinen (GI) is held on the turf and the 1,800-meter Champions Cup (G1) is held on the dirt.